VPAC/superlinux/supercomputingwithlinux.md

 Secondly, there are external commands, many of which are part of the operating system itself.
 These are typically stored in directories such as `/bin` (command binaries), `/sbin`/ (system binaries).
 Other external commands are from those additional applications which have been installed on the system which are usually found in `/usr/` and its subdirectories, such as `/usr/local/bin` and `/usr/local/sbin` for non-essential command or system binaries, and those binaries directories in applications in `/usr/local/$application/bin`.

 Just as the `file $filename` command can be used to determine what sort of file is being evaluated, the `type $command` command can be used to determine whether a command is a shell builtin or keyword, or external command, or aliased.
+Rather than directly calling external commands it is more efficient to use bash builtin commands.
+As a trivial example, bash has `echo` built in - and there is also a `/bin/echo` and a `/usr/bin/echo`.
+Whenever possible the builtin should be used instead.
+Thus `echo "Hello World"` rather than `/bin/echo "Hello World"`.

 ## 5.4 Shell Scripting with bash